 Good to know that the Pivot table lists unique values only.
 If you create a proper report layout, the Pivot table removes duplicate rows.

-As we stated at the beginning of the article, A comparison of duplicate values depends on what appears in the cell.
-So, it’s useful to use formulas and functions to remove duplicates properly.
+A comparison of duplicate values depends on what appears in the cell.
+So, it’s worth using formulas and functions to remove duplicates properly.

 Let’s see the example below!

 We will create a helper column and join the data, which are in three columns.
-Add a name to the new column, in this case, ‘Joined records.’
+But, first, add a name to the new column, in this case, ‘Joined records.‘

 Combine the records using the Excel CONCAT function: